 (1) Our supply and value chain presents the activities and actors involved in developing, producing, distributing, delivering, and providing support for a product or service.
 Generally speaking, this is not a linear process as suggested by the image of a chain, but rather a complex network of actors and suppliers who are themselves interconnected.
 Nevertheless, we mainly use the term “value chain” in the following for reasons of simplicity.

-We provide details of the processes we use to determine our material topics, including our definition of materiality, the criteria examined, and our materiality matrix in the section entitled “About This Report.”
+We provide details of the process we use to determine our material topics, including our definition of materiality, the criteria examined, and our materiality matrix in the section entitled “About This Report.”

 We used the results of our materiality analysis to continuously enhance the topics within our sustainability action areas, and to determine where their impacts arise and what areas of United Internet offer suitable starting points for their management.
 In line with the CSR-RUG, we perform a risk assessment of these aspects with respect to our own business activities, our products and services, and our business relationships(1).
 The following overview provides supplementary information on how the topics relate to the aspects contained in the CSR-RUG.
 The action areas are reflected in the structure of the report.

-(1) German Accounting Standard (GAS) 20 specifies that business relationships must relate “in particular to the supply and subcontracting chains.”
+(1) German Accounting Standard (GAS) 20 specifies that reporting on risks linked to business relationships relates “in particular to the supply and subcontracting chains.”